textpotential/bibliarchic/chapt3.md

 As stated by the curators of the Codex Sinaiticus project, one of the most interesting aspects of this ancient manuscript is the rich annotative life it betrays.
 Klaus Wachtel counts 23,000 places where the manuscript has been adjusted, amounting to an average of 30 annotations per page.[^33] Like we saw on a much smaller scale in 1QIsa^a^, in these markings at the margins, we find a material performance of the affordance of collaboration in interface.
-Whether deemed as corrections, additions, theological guides, or reading indicators, these annotations demonstrate a participatory reading process that affords collaboration of users and the ongoing use and development of the interface over many centuries.[^34] With the roll interface, we found a significant collaborative capacity in the communal reading use.
+Whether deemed as corrections, additions, theological guides, or reading indicators, these annotations demonstrate a participatory reading process that affords collaboration of users and the ongoing use and development of the interface over many centuries.[^34] With the roll interface, we found a significant collaborative affordance in the communal reading use.
 It has been tempting, given the close timing of Constantine's request for "fifty copies of the divine Scriptures" in 330 and the likely production of Codex Sinaiticus in the fourth century, to imagine Codex Sinaiticus as one of the fifty bibles requested by Constantine to be used in the churches for instruction.[^35] Yet, as Gamble points out, the less than portable size of Sinaiticus, the lack of reading aids, and the multi-columnar *scripta continua* suggest that Codex Sinaiticus might not have been well suited for public reading and may have been commissioned for personal use.[^36]

 Even if this magnificent manuscript was initially intended for private use, we see the affordance of collaboration of the interface at work in the unparalleled volume and diversity of annotations present in the book.
-Milne and Skeat as well as Jongkind provide detailed accounts of the layers of collaboration in making this interface what it has become.[^37] The Codex Sinaiticus Project website provides a nice summary of the kinds of activity present in the interface, which includes no fewer than three initial scribes, as many as nine revisors, three medieval marginal annotators, and arabic glosses.[^38] This amount of ongoing participation in the construction of Codex Sinaiticus from the forth century until the twelfth demonstrates the collaborative capacities of the interface and the ongoing emergence of the text.
+Milne and Skeat as well as Jongkind provide detailed accounts of the layers of collaboration in making this interface what it has become.[^37] The Codex Sinaiticus Project website provides a nice summary of the kinds of activity present in the interface, which includes no fewer than three initial scribes, as many as nine revisors, three medieval marginal annotators, and arabic glosses.[^38] This amount of ongoing participation in the construction of Codex Sinaiticus from the forth century until the twelfth demonstrates the collaborative affordances of the interface and the ongoing emergence of the text.
 The layout of the pages of the manuscript afforded a great deal of space on all margins that could well be used for annotations.
 Yet, the vast majority of the markings of participation show up in the small spaces between letters and lines in the body of the text.
 As I noted in the 1QIsa^a^ interface, here again in Codex Sinaiticus, we have a persistent reminder of the evolving and participatory nature of this interface because the editorial marks remain in place together with the earlier versions of the text.